siberianfox/tinygwiki/Homing-and-Limits-Setup-and-Troubleshooting.md

 * The above actions complete for all other axes in the homing sequence.
 At the end of a successful homing cycle the Machine Homed flag is also set: $home = 1.
 The following commands should return like so:
 <pre>
 tinyg [mm] ok> $home
-Homing state:        Homed       (indicates entire machine has been homed)
+Homing state:        Homed  (indicates entire machine is homed)
 </pre>
 <pre>
 tinyg [mm] ok> $hom
 Homing state:        Homed
-X axis homing state: 1           (indicates a particular axis has been homed) Y axis homing state: 1
+X axis homing state: 1      (indicates a given axis is homed) Y axis homing state: 1
 Z axis homing state: 1
 A axis homing state: 0